GeoscienceAustralia/PyRate/docs/usage.rst

       --help                          Show this message and exit.

     Commands:
       conv2tif  	Convert interferograms to geotiff.
-      merge       Reassemble computed tiles and save as geotiffs. prepifg     Perform multilooking and cropping on geotiffs. process     Time series and linear rate computation.
+      merge             Reassemble computed tiles and save as geotiffs. prepifg           Perform multilooking and cropping on geotiffs. process           Time series and Stacking computation.

 The ``pyrate`` program has four command line options corresponding to different parts of the PyRate workflow: